yutaf/blog-hugo/content/everydaymusic.md

 A lesson I got is that *microsevices* makes a lot of duplicated works.
 I mean, If I implement model jobs like fetching records from MySql in Rails service, I should implement another same model jobs in php.
 This made me feel like the code I should implement getting twice.
-Besides, There is context switch, I think, when you move from php to rails and vice versa.
+Besides, there was a context switch when I moved from php to rails and vice versa.
 *Microsevices* might be a good architecture for scaling, though this app apparently doesn't need it.
 Because this app is very small and just started.